Bryce Drew: Personal life

 Drew is the brother-in-law of former University of Toledo and Philadelphia 76ers basketball player, Casey Shaw.
 Drew's sister Dana is Shaw's wife.
 Shaw worked as an assistant coach under Drew at Vanderbilt.

 Drew's wife, formerly Tara Thibodeaux, is a dancer and choreographer.
 She was a semi-finalist competing at the age of 15 in the V USA IBC International Ballet Competition held in 1994.
 In 2001 and 2002, she was a member of the Atlanta Hawks NBA dance team.
 She was awarded the prestigious Outstanding Choreographer Award at the 2017 Youth American Grand Prix in Chicago for her "Dying Swan" and has set choreography for Ballet Magnificat "The Arrival" and "Stratagem".
 She currently teaches and trains young dancers in Nashville.
 Tara is the daughter of Kathy Thibodeaux, an American ballet dancer and artistic director, and former child actor and musician Keith Thibodeaux, who portrayed Ricky Ricardo, Jr. ("Little Ricky") on the TV series I Love Lucy.
 Bryce and Tara have a son named Bryson.

 His brother, Scott Drew, is the basketball coach at Baylor University in Waco, Texas.

 Drew is a Christian.
-Drew has said “I like building relationships and recruiting is building relationships.
-To be able to go into a young man's house and sit down with him to map out his future and then have them achieve those goals and dreams four years later is a great feeling.
-We love to help young men develop into Godly men and great husbands and hopefully win championships along the way.”
+He has stated that recruiting centers on building relationships, describing the process of meeting with a young man and his family to plan for the future and later seeing those goals achieved as rewarding.
+Drew has emphasized developing young men into godly individuals and strong husbands, while also pursuing competitive success.”